NIWS slider

 FAQ

-• There is a far-fetched vision of a bright future portrayed by charismatic leaders that are far away from current reality.
+- There is a far-fetched vision of a bright future portrayed by charismatic leaders far away from current reality.

-We can't predict whether the stock market will be a bubble in 2022.
-However, it appears that the underlying economy is growing despite some concerns.
+Ans: We can't predict whether the stock market will be a bubble in 2022.
+However, the underlying economy appears to be growing despite some concerns.
 Wise investors need to stay committed to their overall finances and keep investing for the long term.

-The price of an asset or stock drops to its intrinsic value or even lower when a financial bubble bursts—an abrupt drop in price results in a crash in the stock market.
-Investors can incur massive losses, as well as the economy, to undergo a recession.
+Ans: When a financial bubble bursts, the price of an asset or stock drops to its intrinsic value or even lower—an abrupt drop in price results in a stock market crash.
+Investors can incur massive losses, and the economy can undergo a recession.

-The economic bubble occurs when an item's price rises far beyond its fundamental or intrinsic value.
-Some of the economic bubble examples are
+Ans: The economic bubble occurs when an item's price rises far beyond its fundamental or intrinsic value.
+Some of the financial bubble examples are

 • Tulip